yyossy5/dotfiles/README.md

 Check that the symlink is created and the config works as expected.

+## Configs in this repo but not installed by the setup script

+The following configuration files are included in this repository but are not managed by the setup script, as they are not the kind that can simply be placed somewhere on the local machine to be automatically loaded.

+- bettertouchtool

 ## Tools that are not managed by dotfiles

 ### Raycast